Construkted-Reality/content-marketing-ideas-01/blog_post_drafts/4_version_control_nightmare.md

 - **Data decay** – Overwrites erase field notes, measurements, or regulatory annotations, forcing costly re‑captures.
 - **Decision paralysis** – When you can’t trust the “current” model, stakeholders delay approvals and budgets balloon.

 These frustrations echo across the forums we scoured.
 A thread on r/gis highlighted a municipal planning office that spent three days rebuilding a terrain model after a junior analyst accidentally saved over a version with outdated contour data.
 Another discussion described CAD engineers “fighting for the lock” on a mechanical assembly, each click to check‑out the file spawning a cascade of “file is locked by …” alerts.
-The pattern is unmistakable: **traditional file‑based workflows crumble under simultaneous edit pressure**【https://www.umake.com/blog/real-time-cad-collaboration-common-problems】【https://www.reddit.com/r/gis/comments/wyppw8】【https://www.reddit.com/r/gis/comments/1i5m0dk】【https://www.reddit.com/r/gis/comments/1jg3mqg】【https://www.reddit.com/r/gis/comments/1jmyddv】.
+The pattern is unmistakable: **traditional file‑based workflows crumble under simultaneous edit pressure**

 ---